hackmysql/website/content/lessons-from-20-years-hacking-mysql-part-1.md

 * MySQL became the most _popular_ open source database despite not being the most _advanced_ open source database.
 Early versions of MySQL (circa v3.23 and v4.0)  had less features than some alternatives at the time.
 Subqueries and prepared statements didn't appear until v4.1 in 2004.
-Even the default storage engine (MyIASM) was _non_-transactional for many years until bugs and performance issues were ironed out of InnoDB.
+Even the default storage engine (MyISAM) was _non_-transactional for many years until bugs and performance issues were ironed out of InnoDB.

 * MySQL was quickly adopted by large tech companies: Yahoo, Google, Facebook, Cisco, and many more.
 Moreover, some of these companies made significant contributions to MySQL&mdash;notably Facebook and Google.